Skip to Content

 Actors on stage performing A Christmas Carol.

-One of the best annual Christmas events in Gettysburg is the production of A Christmas Carol at the Majestic Theater.
-The play—complete with moving scenery, elaborate costumes, and fantastic musical talent—far exceeded any misguided expectations we had of community theater.
+One of the best annual events is the production of A Christmas Carol at the Majestic Theater.
+The play—complete with moving scenery, elaborate costumes, and fantastic musical talent—far exceeded any expectations we had of community theater.
+We loved every minute of the Charles Dickens holiday classic and were impressed by the excellent performances during the matinee for a packed house.
+The show is on December 6-8 and December 13-15, 2024.

 Visit the Christmas Haus